IanLewis42/GravStorm/readme.txt

   ~/gravstorm/src

   (Github seems to make the directory name 'gravstorm-master'.
 You can leave it, or change it.
 I'm going to refer to it as 'gravstorm').

+  - Setup Raspberry Pi
+    - Raspian versions Wheezy or Jessie
+      These have the old version of the OpenGL driver, so you need the executable 'gravstorm-jessie'. rename it to just 'gravstorm'
+      > mv gravstorm-jessie gravstorm

+    - Raspbian version Stretch
+      If you are running stretch, then the next step depends on which hardware version you have:
+      - Raspberry Pi 2/3
+        Enable the New OpenGl driver:
+        > sudo raspi-config
+        select 'Advanced Options', then 'GL Drivers' and 'GL (Full KMS)'.

+        You need the executable 'gravstorm-stretch'.
+        rename it to just 'gravstorm'
+        mv gravstorm-stretch gravstorm

+      - Raspberry Pi 1 (original) (and probably zero, but I don't have one to test) The new openGL driver doesn't run on this hardware, so you need to use the old driver. enable this as follows:
+        > cd /opt/vc/lib
+        > sudo ln -s libbrcmEGL.so libEGL.so
+        > sudo ln -s libbrcmGLESv2.so libGLESv2.so
+        > sudo ln -s libbrcmOpenVG.so libOpenVG.so
+        > sudo ln -s libbrcmWFC.so libWFC.so

+        and also:

+        > export LD_LIBRARY_PATH=/opt/vc/lib

+        I'm told that a better way to do the last step is via a .conf file in etc/ld.so.conf.d but that doesn't seem to work for me :-(

+      - These enable the old version of the OpenGL driver, so you need the executable 'gravstorm-jessie'. rename it to just 'gravstorm'
+        > mv gravstorm-jessie gravstorm

-  You may then need to change the file permissions to make the game executable.
-Start up a terminal (e.g. LXterminal)
+    - Whatever version of OS and hardware you have, you may then need to change the file permissions to make the game executable.
+Start up a terminal (e.g. LXterminal) change into the gravstorm directory:
-    - change into the gravstorm directory: cd gravstorm
+      > cd gravstorm
-    - set file permissions:
+      set file permissions:
-      chmod +x gravstorm
+      > chmod +x gravstorm

-  One level (neutron star) requires the Raspberry Pi to be configured with at least 128MB of Graphics RAM.
-The default is 64MB.
+  Gravstorm requires the Raspberry Pi to be configured with at least 128MB of Graphics RAM.
 This can be changed by running the config utiliy.
 In LXterminal type:
     sudo raspi-config
     select 'Advanced Options', then 'Memory Split' and type '128'.
 You probably need to reboot for this to take effect.